icyleaf/swagger/README.md

 ## Integrating

-Swagger has two HTTP handlers which you can integrate it to mostly Crystal framework (like kemal, amber, lucky etc):
+Swagger has two HTTP handlers which you can integrate it to bult-in HTTP Server and mostly frameworks (like kemal, amber, lucky etc):

 - Swagger::HTTP::APIHandler
 - Swagger::HTTP::WebHandler